arxiver/goodreads-api/public/docs/source/index.md

 ## Log Out

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
+log out : Take the request has [Authorization] in the header and this paramater is checked in middleware and if it valid one the function return it into invalid and return response with status 200 with message [you have logged out] and if this [Authorization] is invalid the middleware return a response with status 405 has a message [UnAuthorized].

 > Example request:

 ```bash